yuyuz/MetaQA/README.md

 For example, `Kismet|directed_by|William Dieterle` shows that the movie `Kismet` is directed by the director `William Dieterle`.

-TRAIN / DEV / TEST SPLIT
+Train / dev / test split
 ========================

 We provide train / dev / test split for 1-hop, 2-hop and 3-hop datasets.
 All components share the same split.
 The counts of questions are listed below: